Seattle Pride: History

-From June 24 to June 30, 1974, Seattle’s lesbians and gays celebrated the city’s first Gay Pride Week.
-This was the first event in the region in which the gay community as a whole came out of its collective closet.
-The week started off Monday evening, June 25 with an Open House and discussion sponsored by the Stonewall Recovery Center, a drug treatment program.
-June 26 was a discussion on transsexuality at the University of Washington Hub Ballroom.
-On the evening of June 27 a Memorial Service was held at the Metropolitan Community Church to commemorate the victims of the 1973 Upstairs Lounge arson attack in the New Orleans gay bar that claimed 32 lives.
-This was followed by a one-woman show dramatizing the event entitled "Lavender Troubadour" written and performed and sung by Rebecca Valrejean.
+The first Gay Pride Week in Seattle was held from June 24 to 30, 1974, by the city's lesbian and gay community.
+It included an open house hosted by the Stonewall Recovery Center, a discussion on transsexuality at the University of Washington Hub Ballroom, and a memorial service for victims of the 1973 UpStairs Lounge arson attack in New Orleans.
+The city's Gay Community Center opened on June 28 and was followed the next day by a 200-person picnic at Occidental Park in Pioneer Square.
+The picnic moved to Volunteer Park in the afternoon and returned to Occidental Park for an evening street dance with 150 people.
+On June 30, Gay Pride Week concluded with a spontaneous and unplanned "Gay-In" at the Seattle Center's International Fountain.

-On June 28, 1974, the Gay Community Center at 1726 16th Avenue held its official grand opening.
-This included a poetry reading by Katherine Bourne, and music by Patrick Haggerty and Sue Issacs of the band Lavender Country.
-On June 29, 1974, a Saturday, the Seattle Post-Intelligencer reported that about 200 attended a picnic at Occidental Park in Pioneer Square.
-Entertainment included music and a "Gayrilla theater."
-Banners from the stage read "Proud to be lesbian, Proud to be gay."
-In the afternoon, activities moved to Volunteer Park and included roller-skating and a sing along at the top of the Volunteer Park Water Tower.
-That evening, a street dance was held in Occidental Park that featured music by Blue Moon, Lavender Country and Sue Isaacs.
-On June 30, 1974, Gay Pride Week concluded with a "Gay-In" at the Seattle Center that featured "zany dress, general frivolity, carousing and a circle dance around the main International fountain."

 The local band Lavender Country, noted as the first known openly gay country music act, also performed during the 1974 festival.
 The band also later performed a reunion show at Seattle Pride in 2000, following a resurgence of interest when their album was archived at the Country Music Hall of Fame.

-1977 marked the first official Gay Pride week declared by Mayor Wes Uhlman.
-The year that followed was particularly impactful.
-With a broader acceptance of the LGBTQ+ community came a rise in organized “anti-gay forces” determined to repeal many ordinances that protected LGBTQ+ rights.
-During the 1978 Pride Week, more than 3000 participants marched in protest on the parade route that ran from Occidental Square Park in Pioneer Square to Westlake Park by way of First Avenue.
+The city's first official Gay Pride Week was declared in 1977 by Mayor Wes Uhlman.
+With a broader acceptance of the LGBTQ+ community came a rise in organized "anti-gay forces" determined to repeal many ordinances that protected LGBTQ+ rights.
+During the 1978 Pride Week, more than 3,000 participants marched in protest on the parade route that ran from Occidental Square in Pioneer Square to Westlake Park by way of First Avenue.
 Voters defeated the initiative, preserving the many political gains of that decade.
-The Parade route remained in place until the early 8-s when it began trading years with Capitol Hill, until it was "permanently" moved to Broadway.
+The Parade route remained in place until the early 1980s when it began trading years with Capitol Hill, until it was "permanently" moved to Broadway.
 In 1992, Gay Pride week was expanded to include bisexual and transgender identities (LGBT).
-In 2006 the Seattle Pride Parade moved from Capitol Hill back to Downtown Seattle where it originated.
+In 2006, the Seattle Pride Parade moved from Capitol Hill back to Downtown Seattle where it originated.